-Tai Chi for rehab training is designed to harness the well documented therapeutic benefits of Tai Chi and Chi-Kung along with Alexander Technique, NLP, CBT, Clinical Hypnotherapy etc. The aim is to create change both mental and physical, and to encourage continued personal development.
+Tai Chi training for Rehabilitation is designed to harness the well documented therapeutic benefits of Tai Chi and Chi-Kung (qigong) along with Alexander Technique, CBT, Mindfulness etc. The aim is to create change both mental and physical, and to encourage continued personal development.

 - Improved mind & body awareness through Tai Chi skills